 An employee may be assigned or an employee may request to work an ongoing alternate work schedule if such is mutually agreed upon in advance by the employee and the City.

 Alternate work schedule agreements shall be valid for a period up to one (1) year from the date of initiation.
 Upon the conclusion of one (1) year, a review of the agreement will be completed by employee and department manager or designee to discuss renewal or termination of the agreement.
 A request to adjust or terminate the agreement by either employee or management may take place at any time prior to the one (1)-year anniversary date.
 Management reserves the right to terminate the agreement at any time; however, flexible work schedules will not be changed with less than ten (10) working days’ advance notice, except where an emergency exists.
 Additional notice may be provided.

+The parties agree that use of alternative schedules under this section does not set precedent for agreement to future schedules.

 ARTICLE 8 – OVERTIME

-Section 1.
-As used in this Agreement, for full time employees overtime shall mean that time an employee is authorized and directed to work: a) in excess of their regularly scheduled hours for the day; or b) in excess of a mutually agreed upon daily flexible schedule; or c) on any regularly scheduled day off; or d) in addition to a scheduled forty (40) hour shift week.
+Section 8.1 As used in this Agreement, for full time employees overtime shall mean that time an employee is authorized and directed to work: a) in excess of their regularly scheduled hours for the day; or b) in excess of a mutually agreed upon daily flexible schedule; or c) on any regularly scheduled day off; or d) in addition to a scheduled forty (40) hour shift week.
 For the purpose of determining overtime due for hours worked in excess of the regularly scheduled hours for the day, sick leave shall not be considered hours of work.
 Overtime for part time employees shall be that time the employee is authorized and directed to work in excess of forty (40) hours in a work week.

 Employees appointed to the following positions are not subject to the overtime provisions of this Article: